Daniel-iel/Spinner/README.md

 ## Support

-All donation are welcome, you can donate to the Spinner project, we gonna use to maintain spinner domain and ssl certificate only.
+We appreciate any donations.
+Your contributions to the Spinner project will be used exclusively for maintaining the Spinner domain and SSL certificate.

 ## License